lifuzhang1108/SiamMask-tracking/README.md

 - SiamMask generates accurate mask, and simultaneously produce minimal enclosing rectangle as the bounding box
 - With reasonable amount of training time, we can achieve results that is compared to the pretrained model released by author
 - Model sometimes fails when the object being tracked does not have very distinct boundary or intersect with other objects.
+- As a side effort, we made slight changes to allow multiple ROIs in tools/new-demo.py